|

 - School groups FREE

-- All NM residents FREE on Sundays with ID
+- All NM residents FREE on the first Sunday of each month with ID

 - NM senior citizens age 60+ FREE on Wednesdays